hwayne/learntla/content/temporal-logic/usage/index.md

 weight = 2
 +++

 Most often, you're not interested in checking temporal properties.
-In the cases you are, you can often express what you want through invariants.
-Sometimes, though, you don't have any other option.
-Here are some things to watch out for.
+If you are, though, here are some things to watch out for.

 ### Liveness is Slow